-Among the city's oldest commercial buildings is this, the Guyana and Trinidad Fire and Life Insurance Company, founded in 1880; this building is from the 1890s.
+Among the city's oldest commercial buildings is this, the Guyana and Trinidad Fire and Life Insurance Company, founded in 1880; the building is from the 1890s.

-Even older: here's the Hand in Hand Mutual Fire Insuance Company, established in 1865.
-This, the head office, is from the 1870s.
+The head office of the Hand in Hand Mutual Fire Insurance Company, established in 1865, was built in the 1870s.